• Home

 Taped PVC pipe laid out on the ground in a design.

-Lay out a rough design of what you want each sidewall to look like.
-There should be three across the bottom and middle for this specific build and four 2-piece vertical sections.
-Also, lay out the fittings in specific places to make sure you have all the correct items.
+Lay out a rough design of each sidewall.
+For this specific build, there should be three across the bottom and middle and four 2-piece vertical sections.
+Also, lay out the fittings in specific places to ensure you have all the correct items.

 Each side should match with one side having an open 4-inch extension on the bottom for the garden hose connector that will be attached later.